almogtavor/ppt-to-pdf/README.md

 - Customize layout with adjustable slides per row, gaps, and margins
 - Process multiple files at once
 - Option to combine all slides into a single PDF file
+- Layout page showing the order of PDFs in the combined output
+- Option to start each PDF's slides on a new page
 - Web-based interface with drag-and-drop support
 - Command-line interface for batch processing
 - Support for non-ASCII characters in file paths